His Heart Belongs to DADA?

 Dumbledore had other reasons to recall Slughorn, of course.
 He was bringing a man that he represented to Harry as both a colleague and a friend into the school and out of what appeared to be a rather precarious situation.
 He also wanted someone to whom he could entrust the Slytherins, since he was aware that by the end of the year, neither he nor Snape would still be at the school.

 And, for my own part, I find it comparatively easy to believe that Dumbledore and Slughorn were, indeed, friends.
-Even if it didn’t go very deep.
+Even if the friendship didn’t go very deep.
 And there is no question but that Slughorn’s knowledge and connections would have been a fine resource for Riddle to attempt to exploit.
 It makes one very curious as to just how the discussion in Albus’s office in the summer of ’81 went, when Slughorn retired in the first place, and whether his retirement was his own idea.

 Although if Albus was already asking inconvenient questions regarding Horace’s recollections of Tom Riddle about that time, it probably was.

-Now that Dumbledore claims that Voldemort is back, Slughorn claims to have been living as a fugitive for the past year.
+Now that Dumbledore claims that Voldemort is back, Slughorn claims to have been living as a fugitive for the previous year.
 Had he some other contingency plan in ’81 which is no longer available?
 Or did he get burned the first time, turned into an Imperiused puppet, and was on the run to avoid being co-opted again?
-Is Slughorn one of the people who also was acquitted on an Imperius defense, and, in his case, his innocence was absolutely true?
+Is Slughorn one of the people who also was acquitted on an Imperius defense, and, in his case, his innocence absolutely true?
 Slughorn’s knowledge and connections would have been just as attractive to Riddle in 1981 as in 1996.

 I doubt we will ever be filled in on the matter, but it does bear consideration.

-For quite a number of years I really did think that it may have been a conceit of the Headmaster’s to only hire as teachers of the DADA class persons who had no history of being Dark wizards.
+For quite a number of years I really did think that it might have been a conceit of the Headmaster’s to only hire as teachers of the DADA class persons who had no history of being Dark wizards.
 Which could be one of the secondary reasons why Dumbledore found staffing that position so difficult.
 This further assured us that under most circumstances, even if it hadn’t been cursed, if Snape did want it, as long as Dumbledore had his way, he wouldn’t get it.
 In light of the actions over the course of HBP, when it was made plain to everyone that Albus finds Snape’s expertise in dealing with the Dark Arts, and Dark curses to be all too obviously useful, I had to dismiss this entire line of reasoning.
 By that time I did so with few regrets, for we had seen little in canon to support it.

 If it had ever been the case, it’s clear that Dumbledore’s views of the matter were apparently NOT universally supported by a society which regards the Dark Arts as a perfectly legitimate, if dangerous, branch of magical study.
 Dumbledore’s intention might have been an attempt to ensure that there will be no more young Tom Riddles, but that point seemed to be being consistently lost on the wizarding public.